Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 |Blood Type (BT) is a hereditary trait that has a role in a foal’s potential and in some cases can also be a cause of negative anomalies.
 Every horse on FFH has one of five main Blood Types – referred to as I, II, III, IV or V. A horse can be any of these five types, but it will always inherit the Blood Type of either its sire or dam.
 For example, a foal with a type I sire and a type IV dam can only be either type I or type IV.|

 In addition to having its own BT hidden, a Cloaked horse produces foals whose BTs are also hidden.
-Offspring of a Cloaked horse are referred to as Cloaked Line.
+Offspring of a Cloaked horse are referred to as Locked and will show a lock symbol instead of a BT on their genetics page.
 You cannot purchase a blood type or range for these horses, but they can occasionally have their BT verified.
-Cloaked Line horses have none of the benefits of a Cloaked horse and are simply treated as unknown type.
-If you don't wish to breed a horse as Cloaked Line, you can either Cloak them or use a Runemaster's Tome to select a BT for them.
+Locked horses have none of the benefits of a Cloaked horse and are simply treated as unknown type.
+If you don't wish to breed a horse as Locked, you can either Cloak them or use a Runemaster's Tome to select a BT for them.

 |Secondary Blood Type|